PomoRev/ProgChops/readme.txt

 Welcome to the Programming Chops Series

 In this series I will focus on the core skills and concepts of coding for any language.
-I have extensive experience teaching a variety of programming langauges (Assembly (ARM), C/C++, JavaScript, Java, PHP, BASH, and others) for a variety of platforms (Linux, Windows, Apple, Android, Web, etc.) and I enjoy helping students get a great start to their careers in development.
+I have extensive experience teaching a variety of programming languages (Assembly (ARM), C/C++, JavaScript, Java, PHP, BASH, and others) for a variety of platforms (Linux, Windows, Apple, Android, Web, etc.) and I enjoy helping students get a great start to their careers in development.
 I started out teaching in the mid-90s with a private college, loved teaching but had not really worked much in the industry.
 Leaving a job I loved I leapt into a fairly traditional development job - working with a language I had never seen (Lingo), in an environment I had not worked in before (multimedia using Macromedia director), and I was hired as an expert in object oriented programming.
-Having a solid foundation in programming languages made this transition quite managable.
+Having a solid foundation in programming languages made this transition quite manageable.
 From there I worked in a variety of fields: Multimedia, Web, Enterprise, Project Management, and at the end of that part of my career I was an Internet Security expert working with the government as they deployed Public Key Infrastructures.
 It was at that point I managed to move back towards